Countertop choices are endless – you can practically have anything you want made into a countertop!

 Polished is shiny and reflective and was popular for granite.

-Honed or a matte finish used frequently on marble and travertine.
+However, honed or a matte finish is used frequently on marble and travertine.

 Leathered has a crinkled appearance that adds texture and depth.
-I’d use a leathered finish for countertops in an office or library.
+Therefore, use a leathered finish for countertops in an office or library.

 What do you think?
 Which countertop look do you prefer?

-If you’re considering a installing new countertops I think you’ll find this article “7 Things to Consider Before Calling Your Contractor: Kitchen Renovation” very helpful.
+In conclusion, if you’re considering installing new countertops I think you’ll find this article “7 Things to Consider Before Calling Your Contractor: Kitchen Renovation” very helpful.

 Photo credits: Fabstone, granite liquidators, fromyosunewithlove.com, trendstonenz.co.ny, cldverdun.org, Peakson stone, YKStonecenter.com, Payne’s Custard, Laguna Kitchen & Bath, Thinkglass, sky-marble.com